klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 caver.rpc.klay.getBlockWithConsensusInfoByHash(blockHash [, callback])
 ```

-Return a block with consensus information matched by the given hash.
+Returns a block with consensus information matched by the given hash.

 **Parameters**